viswanathanganesh24/real-time-driver-alertness-monitoring-system/README.md

 You've probably heard the stats before.
 The National Highway Traffic Safety Administration estimates that drowsy driving is a factor in roughly 100,000 police-reported crashes every year in the U.S. alone.
 Those incidents result in over 1,500 deaths and tens of thousands of injuries.

 The tricky part?
 Many drowsy-driving cases fly under the radar because it's almost impossible to prove fatigue after a crash happens.
-That gap between what gets reported and what actually happens—is exactly what this project aims to address.
+That gap between what gets reported and what actually happens, is exactly what this project aims to address.
 A simple, always-on monitor could make a real dent in those numbers.

 ---